 How long is The Hatlen Center program?

-Each program length at The Hatlen Center is individualized to meet the goals of the student and is based on the student’s skill level when they arrive at Hatlen.
-The student and teachers work together to set a program length that will allow the student to accomplish their goals.
+Each student’s length in the program is individually tailored by the student and staff to meet the goals of the student based on their skill level when they arrive at Hatlen.
 Generally, programs are from six months to a year, but can be shorter or longer depending on the individual.

-Does the required monthly income for living expenses have to be come from SSI or SSDI?
+Does the required monthly income for living expenses have to come from SSI or SSDI?